RichardRed0x/politeia-digest/issue-017.md

 Latest voting figures: 13,670 Yes votes, 116 No votes (99.2% Yes) - voter participation of 33.3%, support from 33% of tickets.

-This proposal presents a change to the consensus rules (block header commitments) that would improve the security and performance of Simple Payment Verification (SPV) or lightweight clients (as used on phones).
+This proposal presents a change to the consensus rules (block header commitments) that would improve the security and performance of Simplified Payment Verification (SPV) or lightweight clients (as used on phones).
 The proposal is composed of two parts: a high-level overview which covers the pros (improved security and performance of SPV, enabling of future scalability) and cons (lightweight clients would need to be updated, full nodes would be required to support the commitments), and a section with more technical details.
 If the proposal passes, a DCP formalizing the rule change will be produced (at a cost of up to $20k) and put to an on-chain vote.
 Comments are mostly asking questions about the detail of the proposal or which additional functionality these commitments could support.
 An important point made in comments is that Decred's upgrade [voting process](https://docs.decred.org/governance/consensus-rule-voting/overview/) allows for this "hard fork" change to be implemented in the most efficient and straightforward way, whereas Bitcoin's BIP 158 has to take a more convoluted approach so that it is achievable with a "soft fork".

 **[Decred Open Source Research proposal: Phase 2](https://proposals.decred.org/proposals/67de0e901143400ae2f247391c4d5028719ffea8308fbc5854745ad859fb993f)**